Prannav-k/OffsetIt/README.md

 Below is the sequence that will be demonstrated

 1. Initially we will issue some USD using `IssueFiatFlow`.
-2. Then verifier once verified will issue an offset token using `CreateAndIssueOffsetToken`.
+2. Then MinistryOfEnvironment once verified will issue an offset token using `CreateAndIssueOffsetToken`.
 3. An organisation can request for a transfer / buy offset token using  `CreateTransferRequest`.
 (Note : For buying/transfer a request and accept mechanism is developed to avoid misuse of direct transfer)
 4. The green co then can accept the request using `AcceptTransferRequest`